cgranell/notebook/research/spatial-thinking.md

 Besides applied research I am also interested in science communication.
 I believe scientists are responsible for promoting and explaining science to the public and media.
 Spatial thinking and education may be a good start.
 Let us see where this is heading.

-*Keywords*: spatial thinking, scratch, ..
+*Keywords*: spatial thinking, scratch, visualizations for kids...

 ## Online resources